medwatt/gmid/README.md

    Since all relevant MOS parameters are available, all sorts of plots can be made; for example, those used in the gm/ID design methodology.

-2. Provide a tool that doesn't depend on any proprietary software or require require listening fees.
+2. Provide a tool that doesn't depend on any proprietary software or require licensing fees.

 3. Open source so that it can be easily modified by the user to suit his/her needs.